engsudal909/sapience-1/packages/api/src/auction/README.md

 ## Bid Selection

 The UI presents the best available bid that hasn't expired yet.
-The best bid is determined by the highest taker wager amount among all valid (non-expired) bids.
+The best bid is determined by the highest maker wager amount among all valid (non-expired) bids.

 ## Validation Rules

 ### Auction Validation

 - Wager must be positive
-- At least one prediction required (array length ≥ 1)
+- At least one predicted outcome required (array length ≥ 1)
-- Each prediction must include resolverContract and non-empty predictedOutcome
+- Each predicted outcome must be a non-empty string
+- Resolver address must be provided and a valid `0x` address
 - Taker address must be provided and a valid `0x` address
-- A single resolverContract across all predictions is required today; otherwise `CROSS_VERIFIER_UNSUPPORTED` is returned.
 - EIP-712 verifyingContract for maker bids is the `marketContract` address

 ### Bid Validation